canonical/paas-app-charmer/sdk-docs/how-to/flask.md

 If your app depends on a database it is common to run a database migration script before app startup which, for example, creates or modifies tables.
-This can be done by incuding the `migrate.sh` script in the root of your project.
+This can be done by including the `migrate.sh` script in the root of your project.
 It will be executed with the same environment variables and context as the flask app.